 This 14-day Budget Guatemala Vacation package offers you adventure in the best sites in the Heart of the Mayan world while enjoying rest and relaxation in comfortable three-star accommodations.
-Join your friends or family as an expert guide leads you to the south of Guatemala to explore the architectural wonders of Colonial Antigua and the cultural cradle of Quetzaltenango (Xela).
+Join your friends or family as an expert guide leads you to the south of Guatemala in small group tours to explore the architectural wonders of Colonial Antigua and the cultural cradle of Quetzaltenango (Xela).
 You will relax along the shores of Lake Atitlan and swim in the turquoise water of Semuc Champey.
 Discover the Mayan world in the iconic Péten and make your way through the colorful streets and blue waters of Rio Dulce and Livingston.
 Guatemala’s incomparable cultural diversity and biodiversity will leave you with a new appreciation for this beautiful country.

 Antigua, Guatemala was designated as a UNESCO World Heritage Site in 1979 for its immense historical and cultural value.
 Three volcanoes overlook the city and make for many excellent hikes and views!